-On now throughout April: The National Archaeological Museum presents Countless Aspects of Beauty showcasing the institution’s impressive collections.
+Throughout July: The National Archaeological Museum presents Countless Aspects of Beauty showcasing the institution’s impressive collections.
 More than 300 artefacts, digital media and other displays explore human kind’s eternal quest for beauty and the need to surround ourselves with beautiful objects, from jewellery, perfume, ceramics and other everyday pieces.
 More info here

-Why Athens Tip for April
+Why Athens Tip for July